Kiss the Girls (1997 film): Awards and nominations

 Judd was nominated for Best Supporting Actress in a Motion Picture Drama at the 1998 Satellite Awards.

 Sequel and reboot

 Four years after Kiss the Girls, a film adaptation of Along Came a Spider was released.
 Morgan Freeman reprised his role.
-Later, the franchise was rebooted with a 2012 adaptation of the novel Cross, titled Alex Cross, starring Tyler Perry in the titular role.
+Later, the franchise was rebooted with a 2012 adaptation of the novel Cross, titled Alex Cross, starring Tyler Perry in the title role.